Questions to Ask a Divorce Attorney Before You Hire One

 An attorney who answers billing questions directly and specifically is showing you something.
 An attorney who hedges, generalizes, or redirects the conversation is showing you something different.
 The content of the answer matters, and so does the manner.

-Two practical points before you start.
+Divorce Dock's consult-multiple discipline rests on two practical points.
 First, ask the same questions across every candidate.
 That's what makes the consultations comparable.
 Second, plan to consult two or three attorneys before deciding.
 The cost of an additional consultation is real, but it's small relative to the cost of selecting the wrong attorney.
 One consultation gives you one data point.
 Two or three give you a basis for comparison.
+If you have not yet settled the three-level representation decision of full, limited, or pro se, work through that framework before scheduling consultations.

 What to Listen For in a Consultation